rohith8272/UAS-lua/README.md

 ## Maintenance Tracker (Lua Script)

-This script acts as a persistent "Odometer" for your ArduPilot vehicle.
+This script acts as a persistent "Odometer" for ArduPilot platforms.
 Unlike Dataflash logs which are rotated and deleted, this script maintains a single file on the SD card that tracks the lifetime of the airframe.

 ## Features
 Tracks and saves the following data upon every **Disarm**: